 In our discussion on action, we reviewed that having daily, small habits that you can easily repeat is the key to changing your course when it comes to fitness.
 This extends to mental fitness as well.
 Making meditation a daily habit that you do at the same time every day will help you make it a part of your routine.

-I will make the case that the easiest time is right when you wake up.
+Personally, my best time for meditation is when I wake up.
 This is also the best time, because your brain is still processing your dreams and you are in that semiconscious state.
 However, some people prefer to meditate mid-day, to take down their stress, or late at night.

 Invest in you – Not in OPP (Other people’s priorities)

-This is a much better option that what most of us would default to doing in the morning – checking emails or social media.
-That’s “OPP” – other people’s priorities, and other people’s pictures.
+When you go straight to outside sources of communication – the news, social media, or email -that’s “OPP” – other people’s priorities, and other people’s pictures.
 This is a time to invest in YOU.
-Think of everytime you meditate like putting 100 dollars in a savings account.
+Think of every time you meditate like putting 100 dollars in a savings account.
 It’s not much at first, but over time it will accrue interest and amount to substantial wealth.
 It will give you the reserve you need for unexpected situations, just like a monetary reserve does for unexpected expenses.